 This demands not only the data of researchers but also farmers, workers, consumers, and others.

 Starting the transition to sustainable farming is a long process.

 For farmers, the transition to sustainable agriculture frequently takes a series of small, practical steps proposed by the University of California.
 Family economic and individual aim determines how fast or how far associates can go in the transformation.

 It is necessary to understand that each small choice can make a difference and commit to improving the entire system further.
 The key to moving forth is the intention to take the next steps.

 It is known that the use of old or failed equipment negatively affects the environment.
 The Solution reduces the environmental impact of transport through timely predictive maintenance.
-Using IoT-sensors, Solution helps to monitor the state of the machine in real-time and make predictions for the future.
+Using IoT sensors, the Solution helps to monitor the state of the machine in real time and make predictions for the future.

-The Solution uses modern sensors, cloud synchronization and the Internet of things in order to monitor the transportation of goods in real-time and prevent the loss of food products on the logistics operations of the supply chain, both during the movement of cargo and its storage.
+The Solution uses modern sensors, cloud synchronization, and the Internet of Things to monitor the transportation of goods in real time and prevent the loss of food products in the logistics operations of the supply chain, both during the movement of cargo and its storage.

 Remote crop analysis allows you to use less fuel to inspect fields, as well as optimize watering and plant care schemes.
 These factors have a beneficial effect on the environment and the carbohydrate footprint of agriculture.

-Constant analysis of the soil condition reduces the amount of fertilizer used, as well as optimize irrigation scenarios in order to reduce the environmental impact and decrease water usage on the fields.
+Constant analysis of the soil condition reduces the amount of fertilizer used, as well as optimizes irrigation scenarios to reduce the environmental impact and decrease water usage on the fields.

-Lastly, it is essential to point out that reaching the aim of sustainable farming is the obligation of all members of the system, including farmers, workers, researchers, retailers, and, at last, but not least consumers.
-Every member has his own part to play, his own unique supplying to establish the sustainable farming community.
+Lastly, it is essential to point out that reaching the aim of sustainable farming is the obligation of all members of the system, including farmers, workers, researchers, retailers, and, last but not least, consumers.
+Every member has his own part to play, his own unique supply to establish the sustainable farming community.